Yale Community

 Outcomes:

 The intern will be encouraged to publish a peer-reviewed paper in a scientific journal.
-In addition, the intern will have the opportunity to present work at the 2024 northeast regional and/or national meeting of the Society for Integrative and Comparative Biology (SICB 2024 in Seattle, WA).
+In addition, the intern will have the opportunity to present work at the 2025 northeast regional and/or national meeting of the Society for Integrative and Comparative Biology (SICB 2026 in Portland, OR).

 Length: 8 weeks